 We are required to obtain and verify certain information in accordance with current Anti-Money Laundering and Financial Crime legislation.

-We may seek to use your data for the purposes of gaining feedback on our products and services, or for internal research and statistical analysis, utilising third party agencies to collate the information for us.
+We may seek to use your data for the purposes of gaining feedback on our products and services, or for internal research and statistical analysis, utilising third party agencies or other members of our Group Companies to collate the information for us.
 A list of such agencies is available, upon request.

 We may collect your personal information if you :